jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - Hardware
+  What is hardware?

 **The following is a partial list of the used files, terms and utilities:**

-- Motherboards, processors, power supplies, optical drives, peripherals
+- Motherboards, processors, power supplies, optical drives, peripherals What are motherboards?
+  What are processors?
+  What are power supplies?
+  What are optical drives?
+  What are peripherals?
-- Hard drives, solid state disks and partitions, /dev/sd*
+- Hard drives, solid state disks and partitions, /dev/sd* What are hard drives?
+  What are solid state disks?
+  What are partitions?
+  What is /dev/sd*?
 - Drivers
+  What are drivers?

 ### 4.3 Where Data is Stored Weight: 3